MEDIA PROMOTE GLOBAL WARMING FRAUD

 From the point of view of the far-left, this clownish routine might somehow serve a purpose if there was some truth behind the charge.
 But the attack on Kincaid was based on a deliberate deception.

-Kincaid was attacked because he had co-authored a column with AIM writer Andy Selepak drawing attention to the media double-standard on Senator Joseph Biden’s racist comments about Senator Barack Obama.
+Kincaid was attacked because he had co-authored a column drawing attention to the media double-standard on Senator Joseph Biden’s racist comments about Senator Barack Obama.
 Biden had said that “you got the first mainstream African-American who is articulate and bright and clean and a nice-looking guy.”
 The AIM column said that “If a Republican had condescendingly referred to a black person as ‘clean,’ ‘bright’ and ‘articulate,’ he or she would have been branded as a racist and banished from public life.”

 Olbermann claimed to have uncovered a double-standard on AIM’s part, commenting that, “Same day as Biden’s comments came out, President Bush said about Senator Obama, ‘He’s an attractive guy.
 He’s articulate.’
 So Mr. Kinkaid [sic], you’re saying the president should be branded as a racist and banished from public life?
 Yikes!”